GuestMeNot/Creative-Thoughts/DistributedMutex.md

 ### Gotchas

-There are a lot of issues to be worked through.
+There are a lot of issues to be worked through:

 - What does the consensus mechanism look like?
 - Which protocol is used?